kaulketh/BirdPi/README.md

 Use a suitable transistor/MOSFET driver stage and an appropriate external power supply for the IR LEDs.

-Automatic IR behavior depends on the active observation mode.
-The left IR channel is enabled automatically only during **Wildlife + Night**.
-Bird mode keeps IR illumination off at night because observation is in standby.
+If a suitable day/night or NoIR camera is installed later, automatic IR behavior can depend on the active observation mode.
+The existing logic enables the left IR channel only during **Wildlife + Night**.
+The current Bird mode keeps IR illumination off and places observation in standby at night.

 ---